marcdumais-work/vscode-trace-server/README.md

 ### Starting the Trace Server

+Automatic start:

+If this extension is configured correctly, it will automatically start the trace server, if needed, upon a trace being opened in the trace viewer.

+Manual start:

 Use the `Trace Server: start (if stopped)` command to launch the trace server instance.
-The latter should be made of two related processes; `grep` for `tracecompass` or the like.
+The latter should be made of two related processes; to find them, `grep` for `tracecompass` or the like.

+Note: this extension is only aware of a running trace server if it started of helped start it, as per above.
+It will not know if you started the server on the CLI or outside using other means than described above.

 ### Stopping the Trace Server